eknuviad/domain-model-assistant/README.md

 to view the project in a standalone page, or http://localhost/domain-model-assistant/ to view the project with a wrapper page for easier debugging

+For more information about the project implementation, see [here](documentation/implementation-details.md).

 ___